Feature-Based Software Design Pattern Detection: Results and Evaluations

+It is important to find that if the classifier misses some instances while training or predicting the instances or misidentifies these instances.
+We calculate the misclassification rate or error rate for this purpose.

-The misclassification as defined in Equation~\ref{eq:miscal} is investigated by computing the \textit{confusion} matrix for DPD$_F$.
-The results in Figure~\ref{fig:confusionM} show that DPD$_F$ performs very well in detecting the absence of a design pattern, i.e., a 'none' - 12 out of 18 instances are true values.
-Similarly, 14 out of 14 instances for Memento and 15 out of 16 instances for Observer are correctly identified by DFD$_F$.
-The error rate for Singleton and Factory is slightly high compared to other patterns as only half of these instances are truly predicted by the classifier.
-Overall, the misclassification is less than 23\% and DPD$_F$ has correctly detected most of the instances of the design patterns with high Precision, hence in conclusion:
+Error rate is the ratio of how often the classifier is wrong or predicts the instances incorrectly.
+We compute the \textit{confusion matrix} for DPD$_F$, which is a table that is often used to describe the performance of a classifier on a set of test data for which the true values are known.
+The results in Figure~\ref{fig:confusionM} show that DPD$_F$ performs very well in detecting the absence of a design pattern, i.e., a 'none' - 75 out of 100 instances are true values.
+Similarly, 86 out of 100 instances for Visitor, 90 out of 100 instances for Observer, 85 out of 100 for Memento, 82 out of 100 for Builder and Abstract Factory are truly predicted by DFD$_F$.
+Looking at the confusion matrix, some of the instances are wrongly identified or missed by the classifier.
+For example, seven instances of Observer pattern are identified as Adapter pattern.
+A fair number of instances for Singleton, Proxy and Adapter are missed by the classifier and the truly predicted instances for these patterns are slightly lower than the other patterns.
+Figure~\ref{fig:confusionM} shows the confusion matrix for DPD$_F$ classifier.
+Overall, the misclassification or the error rate is less than 20\% and DPD$_F$ has correctly identified 80\% of the instances of the all design patterns with high Precision and Recall.